 In 1996 Amalia and Florencia founded this San Antonio based, prepared meat based products company.
 Today the company distributes its products to retail stores and supermarkets around the country.
 Unlike many prepared foods, their meats are minimally processed – prepared by hand and all are fully cooked ready for consumption upon purchase.

 All their meats are high-pressure pasteurized, and vacuum sealed at their production facility on the outskirts of San Antonio, Texas.
+WE plan to visit their operations and once we do so, we will update our notes and photography here.
 For more details, visit: www.goodheart.com

 —